-Oil prices fall on fading storm impact, Chinese economic data
+Oil prices down on dwindling storm impact, Chinese economic data

-NEW YORK (Reuters) - Oil prices edged lower on Monday on signs that the impact of a tropical storm on U.S. Gulf Coast production and refining would be short-lived, while Chinese economic data dimmed the crude demand outlook.
+NEW YORK (Reuters) - Oil prices sank about 1% on Monday on signs that the impact of a tropical storm on U.S. Gulf Coast production and refining would be short-lived, while Chinese economic data dimmed the crude demand outlook.

 One U.S. Gulf Coast refinery was restarting after shutting under threats of Tropical Storm Barry, while other refineries in the path of the storm continued to operate.

-U.S. offshore oil producers restarted 4% of the production shut by Barry last week, according to a report on Monday by the U.S. Bureau of Safety and Environmental Enforcement (BSEE).
+U.S. offshore oil producers restarted 4% of the production shut by Barry last week, according to a report on Monday by the U.S. Bureau of Safety and Environmental Enforcement (BSEE). [nL2N24G0WF]

 Energy companies had slashed offshore U.S. Gulf of Mexico crude output by 73%, or 1.4 million bpd.

-“This market’s muted response to Gulf Coast storm activity appears to suggest that (Gulf of Mexico) production curtailments will prove minimal while any lost output could easily be offset,” Jim Ritterbusch, president of Ritterbusch and Associates, said in a note.

 Chinese data showed industrial output and retail data beat expectations, but overall figures showed the country’s slowest quarterly economic growth in decades.